Cred (LBA) Price Hits $0.0024 on Major Exchanges

 According to CryptoCompare, “Cred (LBA) is a cryptocurrency token and operates on the Ethereum platform.
 It is a decentralized lending ecosystem that facilitates global open access to credit.
 LBA is a global utility token that enables superior rates on digital assets.
 Cred lends USD, Euros and other fiat currencies with your crypto assets as collateral.
 No need to sell your crypto, simply access a secured line of credit.
 Cred offers the most competitive interest rates on digital assets such as BTC, XRP, ETH and fiat currencies such as the USD and EURO.
 Access your earning potential through one of Cred’s many partners.
 No minimum investment size, no hidden fees, just great returns.
 Earn up to 10% on your digital assets including crypto, fiat, and precious metals.
 Cred has one of the most comprehensive insurance policies available on the market, including Cyber hacking, E&O and regulatory coverage.
 Cred works with Lockton, one of the world’s largest privately owned, independent insurance brokerage firms, and with some of the largest insurance underwriters in the world. “

-It is usually not possible to purchase alternative cryptocurrencies such as Cred directly using US dollars.
-Investors seeking to acquire Cred should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Cred using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Cred directly using U.S. dollars.
+Investors seeking to trade Cred should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Cred using one of the exchanges listed above.

 Receive News & Updates for Cred Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cred and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.